Depression is not a death sentence. It is not a promise of a sad life. Best of all, depression is not permanent.

 This resource has been valuable to hundreds of thousands and it will be valuable to your loved ones as well.

-This is the song’s streaming link (jclay.link/letgo).
+This is the song’s link (jclay.org/letgo).
 Send this to someone that you know is depressed.

 However, when you send “Let Go”, send it like you would any other song.
 Don’t send it saying something like, “I know you’re depressed so listen to this.”
 Nobody wants to be reminded of their depression.